vishakhachachare/ElevateLab_Task8/README.md

-# Task08: Simple Java Maven Build with Jenkins 🚀
+# Task08: Run a Simple Java Maven Build Job in Jenkins 🚀

 ## Objective
 Learn how to use Jenkins to build a simple Java application using Maven — your first step into CI/CD.